omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 Additionally by exposing, it means you will bring forth the data received within the Linux side to the Arduino side to feed the local-device as a control input.
 It can be used to display the data if you wish to for instance.
 This can be implemented in this script if you wish to further develop your desired multi-protocol gateway.

-For MQTT publishing, we have also included a sketch that can be used with Arduino MKR WiFi 1010 to test the gateway build.
+For MQTT publishing, we have also included a sketch that can be used with Arduino MKR Wi-Fi 1010 to test the gateway build.
 Of course, the code can be extended and be modified according the requirements of the device that will collect data from a certain sensor to send over MQTT protocol.

 ```arduino
 #include <ArduinoMqttClient.h>